vintasoftware/django-react-boilerplate/README.md

 `pip install -r requirements.txt`

 ### Cleaning example code
 Before start creating your own apps, run the command `make clean_examples` in order to clean up the example apps from the front and backend.
-It will also remove its usage.

 ## Deployment
 ### Setup